indigoparadox/doomlegacy/legacy_one/trunk/scripts/README.rst

 What you will need
 ------------------

-1. Doom Legacy executable (e.g. doomlegacy_[VERSION]_windows_32_sdl.zip)
+1. Download the Doom Legacy executable for your system (e.g. doomlegacy_[VERSION]_windows_32_sdl.zip)
-2. The shared files in doomlegacy_[VERSION]_common.zip (contains legacy.wad [WADVERSION] and the docs)
+2. Download the shared files in doomlegacy_[VERSION]_common.zip (contains legacy.wad [WADVERSION] and the docs)
+3. Linux only: Install the run-time libraries (SDL 1.2.x, SDL_mixer 1.2.x), unless you already have them.
-3. Run-time libraries (SDL, SDL_mixer).
-They are included with the Windows executable.
+   These libraries are included with the Windows executable.
-4. One or more IWADs containing the game data (Doom, Final Doom, UltDoom, Plutonia, TNT, Heretic, FreeDoom, etc.)
+4. Obtain one or more IWADs containing the game data (Doom, Final Doom, UltDoom, Plutonia, TNT, Heretic, FreeDoom, etc.)

-We provide precompiled binaries for Linux and Win32, built with default options.
+We provide precompiled executables for Linux and Win32, built with default options.
-You can also compile a binary yourself, the source code package contains the compilation instructions.
+You can also compile an executable yourself, the source code package contains the compilation instructions.

 Doom Legacy SDL version requires the SDL and SDL_mixer run-time libraries.
 Using SDL is recommended, but there are some other compile options (like X11 native).